-Device Name Description PC machine Has and RS-232, with terminal em as HyperTerminal included in Windows 9x/NT/2000/XP Serial port cable One end attach to the RS-232 serial port, the other end to the Console porConnect with serial port
+Device Name Description PC machine Has functional keyboard and RS-232, with terminal emulator installed, such as HyperTerminal included in Windows 9x/NT/2000/XP.
+VVIIIQUWS 9X/N 1/2000/AP.
+Serial port cable One end attach to the RS-232 serial port, the other end to the Console port.
 Switch Functional Console port required.